“It is my belief that every story – no matter how distorted by man – can point to the Gospel of Jesus Christ if we seek Him there.”

 There are three areas into which most literature concerning stories fall: psychology, origins, and classifications.

 Therapy and counseling are important – I highly support both.
 However, I am not going to delve into the murky pool of the mind.
-This is partly because Freud freaks me out, but also because most of the psychology books are centered on child psychology, and (as we’ll come to see) early versions of stories were never specifically meant for children.
+This is partly because Freud freaks me out, but also because most of story-based psychology books are centered on child psychology, and (as we’ll come to see) early versions of stories were never specifically meant for children.

 The origins of stories is fascinating!
 I love books on this topic!
 I think it’s important to trace the thread of a tale as far back as possible to see the socio-political context in which it was forged, and I will certainly reference these things in my blog.
 But if you’re looking for a discussion on whether written tales are mere corruptions of “pure” oral tales, or whether I believe the Grimm brothers actually sought out German peasants for their stories, then you won’t find it here.
 Those are rabbit-trails I don’t intend to follow.